linux-application-whitelisting/fapolicyd/README.md

 SE Linux is modeling how an application behaves.
 It is not concerned about where the application came from or whether it's known to the system.
 Basically, anything in /bin gets bin_t type by default which is not a very restrictive label.
-MAC systems serve a different purpose.
-Fapolicyd by design cares solely about if this is a known application/library.
+MAC systems serve a different purpose. fapolicyd by design cares solely about if this is a known application/library.
 These are complimentary security subsystems.
 There is more information about application whitelisting use cases at the following NIST website: